openspending/community.openspending.org/about/portfolio.md

 	<li>what would be required to meet these needs and how feasible is it to tackle them</li>
 </ul>

-This report is the output of that research.
+This <a href="http://openspending.org/resources/osi/index.html">report</a> is the output of that research.
 Here, we bring together key case studies from organisations who have done pioneering work in using technology to put government data to best use.

 In this report we: